ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 {{< fig src="images/2020-11-11_ARBuildSystemTestingEnvironment.png" caption="Primitive AR experience testing environment directly in the Unity Editor (11/11/2020)" >}}

+Creating this setup immediately increased productivity by ten times.
+Now actual progress could be made.

 ## Progress 12 November 2020
-Selection + moving objects now implemented + Tooltip.
-Multiple objects work, selecting and deselecting.
-Repositioning thus works.
+In this version of the build system, multiple object selection was now implemented.
+The tooltip indicates the current mode and selection.
+Moving multiple objects also works, as can be seen in the following demonstration video:

-{{< containedyoutubevideo id="JfMccPT8gpo" name="" caption="Video" >}}
+{{< containedyoutubevideo id="JfMccPT8gpo" name="" caption="Video 12 November 2020" >}}

-The week between this (13 November 2020 - 20 November 2020) I spent on creating the backend for Laravel etc.

 ## Progress 30 November 2020
-Duplication of objects now implemented
+In this version of the build system, duplication was implemented.
+This was removed directly after because it was very confusing, but still an interesting interaction.
-{{< containedyoutubevideo id="LnJvVbO68QI" name="" caption="Video 2" >}}
+{{< containedyoutubevideo id="LnJvVbO68QI" name="" caption="Video 30 November 2020" >}}

+We also made a start on the design of the panel for what happens when you select an object.
+Initially it was on the left side of the screen, as can be seen in the following screenshot.
+We also started implementing the interface as it was defined in the high fidelity mockups.
 {{< fig src="images/2020-11-30_first_ui_unity.jpg" caption="" >}}

 ## Progress 3 December 2020
-Horizontal and vertical rotation of objects, revamped UI that actually resembles the UI Mockups.
+Horizontal and vertical rotation of objects is now implemented, we revamped the UI so that it resembles the UI mockups.
 {{< containedyoutubevideo id="hzojpm_40H4" name="" caption="Video 3" >}}
 {{< containedyoutubevideo id="clQtqjE5F7Q" name="" caption="Video 4" >}}

+Because not all interactions were defined in the mockups, we continued designing the interface.
+We also implemented
 {{< figcontainer >}}
 {{< fig src="images/2020-12-04_mockup_xd_1.jpg" caption="" >}}
 {{< fig src="images/2020-12-04_mockup_xd_2.jpg" caption="" >}}